Steam MastersTypically replies within an hour

 They deep clean using tools and products you probably don’t have at home.

-They don’t just wipe the surface — they remove odor from inside out.
+They don’t just wipe the surface — they remove odor from the inside out.

 For expensive or delicate shoes, this kind of care can actually help them last longer.